eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 In a real-world scenario, EVM may execute transactions involving multiple accounts (each with independent storage, code, and balance) enabling complex interactions on Ethereum.

+## EVM bytecode

+EVM bytecode is a representation of a program as a sequence of [**bytes** (8 bits).](https://en.wikipedia.org/wiki/Byte) Each byte within the bytecode is either:

+- an instruction known as **opcode**, or
+- input to an opcode known as **operand**.

+For brevity, EVM bytecode is commonly expressed in hexadecimal notation:

 ## Stack

 ## Memory